thiagola92/ez-curved-lines-2d/README.md

 - [x] It should be easier to select ScalableVectorShape2D in the 2D editor window
 - [x] Set 'offset' from editor, repositioning path around this new position (hijack the offset-button?)
 - [x] Draw a more subtle path in stead of hiding the Path2D
+- [ ] GradientTexture2D should be correctly rotated (test case: chair)
 - [ ] Create handles for ScalableVectorShape2D bezier manipulation (like inkscape)
 - [ ] Apply paint-order to imported CollisionPolygon2D (treat it as a guide)
 - [ ] Convert DrawablePath2D's to ScalableVectorShape2D's with button